Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 -  ``--memo-raw``: optional flag for providing a transfer memo as is.
 The contents of the file will be included in the memo as is without any additional encoding.

-Example: Transferring 25 GTU from one account to another
+Example: Transferring 25 CCD from one account to another
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Accounts: